TrevorMills/formidable-plus/README.md

 ## Changelog ##

+### 1.2.1 ###
+* Feature: Calculation fields can now place calculations into other fields on the form
+* New: Calculation fields can now calculate the product (multiplication) of cells
+* New: The Incrementer field can have different styles (1 2 3 or A B C or I II III)
+* New: The Incrementer field can start at any number and can have a suffix

 ### 1.2 ###
 * Major Change: changed the UI for creating different field types within the table.
 Now, instead of having to write things like `checkbox:Title:apples|oranges|bananas`, you use a simple dropdown to choose the field type and a settings button to set the different options